What is effective communication? 13 steps to improve it

 To communicate concisely, you’ll need to:

-• Avoid getting distracted by additional issues — stick to the topic at hand, and
+• Stick to the topic at hand, and

 • Give only a reasonable amount of information at a time.

-Concrete communication implies the information is presented in a specific, definite, but also vivid manner.
+Concrete communication implies the information is presented in a specific, definite, but also vivid manner

 A concrete communicator provides a clear picture of what they want to convey.